PC-Admin/perthserverplus.com/content/post/a-free-website.md

 Finally, we need a way for our clients to book appointments with us.
 For this, we will use Calendly, a free scheduling system that integrates with our website.
 Calendly allows us to set up our availability and create custom booking links that we can share with our clients.
 With Calendly, our clients can easily book appointments with us without having to call or email us.

+---

 In conclusion, building a website for free, or at a very low cost, is possible with the right tools and a bit of creativity.
 With Hugo, GitLab Static Pages, Cloudflare, and Calendly, we can create a beautiful and functional website that promotes our brand or services online.
-Remember, the monthly ongoing costs, besides the domain name, is $0, which makes it an excellent option for anyone who wants to create a website on a budget.
+Remember, the monthly ongoing costs, besides the domain name, **is $0**, which makes it an excellent option for anyone who wants to create a website on a budget.